Falak-Shair/django-dashboard/README.md

 In this project I have bulid fully functional Customer management system using Django.This project is divided into two section Customer and Admin

-Admin has the Ability to manage customers like views customer information and edit them also admin can delete and update customer order
+Admin has the Ability to manage customers.
+Admin can views customer information and edit them.
+Admin can delete and update customers orders

 # Admin panel